Gene Chizik

-Eugene C. Chizik Jr. (born December 28, 1961) is an American football coach who is currently the defensive coordinator and Assistant Head Coach for Defense at North Carolina.
+Eugene C. Chizik Jr. (born December 28, 1961) is an American football coach who was most recently the defensive coordinator and Assistant Head Coach for Defense at North Carolina.
 A veteran of the coaching ranks, Chizik previously was UNC's defensive coordinator for the 2015 and 2016 seasons, and served as the head coach of the Auburn football team from 2009 until the end of the 2012 season.
 Chizik's 2010 Auburn Tigers football team completed a 14–0 season with a victory over Oregon in the BCS National Championship Game, and quarterback Cam Newton won the Heisman Trophy.
 Chizik played college football at the University of Florida in 1981 for head coach Charley Pell.

 Early life

 Chizik was born in Florida.
 Chizik earned a bachelor's degree in education from the University of Florida in 1986, and received a master's degree in guidance and counseling from Clemson University in 1991.